fmtlib/fmt/doc/api.rst

 and a lightweight subset of formatting functions.

-The following functions use :ref:`format string syntax <syntax>` imilar to that of Python's `str.format
+The following functions use :ref:`format string syntax <syntax>` similar to that of Python's `str.format
 <http://docs.python.org/3/library/stdtypes.html#str.format>`_.
 They take *format_str* and *args* as arguments.